- What is Medicare supplement insurance?

 Medicare Supplement Plan F is the most comprehensive supplemental insurance policy, and covers 100% of the major gaps left by Medicare.
 The reason why many people like Medicare Supplement Plan F is due to the fact that it is hassle-free.
 There are no claims paperwork to file, and the policy virtually pays everything.
 In reality, Plan F is the most oversold plan because it generates the most commission for the agent and the insurance company makes a killing off the higher premium vs. other Medigap plans available.

 Although Medicare Plan F is the most comprehensive policy, that means it is also the most expensive as compared with the other options.
 We highly recommend plan G over plan F. See our in-depth blog post about Medicare Supplement Plan G here.

 What is Medicare Supplement Plan G

 Medicare Supplement Plan G is commonly known as the plan with the best value for your money (at least by us).
 Plan G has almost the same exact benefits as Plan F, although Plan G requires you to pay the annual Medicare Part B Deductible ($198 in 2020).
 Supplement Plan G covers the 20% Left by Medicare, Medicare Part A Deductible, 100% of Excess Charges, Skilled Nursing Facility Co-Insurance, Foreign Travel, and all of the other major gaps left by Medicare.
 To learn more about Medicare Plan G visit our comprehensive explanation here.

 The reason why Medicare Supplement Plan G is more favorable is that, on average, the Supplemental Plan G costs approximately $25 – $50 less per month than the more comprehensive Plan F, thus saving roughly $240 – $500 per year.
-With the only difference between Plan G and Plan F being the annual Medicare Part B Deductible ($185 in 2019), the premium savings on Plan G usually outweigh the additional cost of paying for the Plan F, and you can still enjoy virtually all of the same benefits.
+The only difference between Plan G and Plan F being the annual Medicare Part B Deductible ($198 in 2020), the premium savings on Plan G usually outweigh the additional cost of paying for the Plan F, and you can still enjoy virtually all of the same benefits.